-The financial statements have been prepared on the historical cost basis.
-Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
-Fair value as of December 31, 2018 has been disclosed in Note 7.
+The financial statements have been prepared on amortised cost basis or fair value basis as described by IFRS 9.
+Fair value as of December 31, 2019 has been disclosed in Note 7.

 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of policies and the reported amounts of assets and liabilities, income and expense.